horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 This is because now a self-intersection of the combination of $L$ and $L_{\phi}$ must be caused by a nontrivial intersection of $L$ and $L_{\phi}$, since we eliminated the trivial intersection in the smoothing process, and we know neither $L$ nor $L_{\phi}$ self-intersect individually.

 So that's where we're at.
 We're going to smooth out the trivial intersection, thus combining $L$ and $L_{\phi}$ into a single larger surface.
 We'll engineer the smoothing so that the remaining combination ends up being a torus.
 But what is "smoothing?"
-Why can't we just erase those points?

 ### Starting at the End